-The purpose of this Offering Memorandum is to furnish information concerning Rutgers, The State University (the "University" or "Rutgers") and its \$330,000,000 aggregate principal amount of General Obligation Bonds, 2019 Series P (Federally Taxable) (the "2019 Series P Bonds"), to be dated the date of delivery.
-The 2019 Series P Bonds shall be secured under the provisions of an Indenture of Trust, dated as of February 1, 2002 (the "Master Indenture"), by and between the University and U.S. Bank National Association, successor to Wachovia Bank, National Association and First Union National Bank, as trustee (the "Trustee"), as supplemented and amended, including as amended and supplemented by an Twelfth Supplemental Indenture of Trust, dated as of September 1, 2019, by and between the University and the Trustee (the "Twelfth Supplemental Indenture," and together with the Master Indenture, the "Indenture").
-The 2019 Series P Bonds are authorized under the provisions of Rutgers, The State University Law, constituting Chapter 65 of Title 18A of the New Jersey Statutes Annotated (the "Act"), and the Indenture.
-The Twelfth Supplemental Indenture was authorized pursuant to resolution adopted by the Board of Governors of the University (the "Board of Governors"), on July 23, 2019 with the consent and advice of the Board of Trustees of the University (the "Board of Trustees") by resolution adopted on June 19, 2019 (collectively, the "Resolutions").
+The purpose of this Official Statement is to furnish information concerning Rutgers, The State University (the "University" or "Rutgers") and its \$17,820,000 aggregate principal amount of General Obligation Refunding Bonds, 2020 Series Q (Tax-Exempt) (the "2020 Series Q Bonds") to be dated the date of delivery.
+The 2020 Series Q Bonds shall be secured under the provisions of an Indenture of Trust, dated as of February 1, 2002 (the "Master Indenture"), by and between the University and U.S. Bank National Association, successor to Wachovia Bank, National Association and First Union National Bank, as trustee (the "Trustee"), as supplemented and amended, including as amended and supplemented by an Thirteenth Supplemental Indenture of Trust, dated as of February 1, 2020, by and between the University and the Trustee (the "Thirteenth Supplemental Indenture," and together with the Master Indenture, the "Indenture").
+The 2020 Series Q Bonds are authorized under the provisions of Rutgers, The State University Law, constituting Chapter 65 of Title 18A of the New Jersey Statutes Annotated (the "Act"), and the Indenture.
+The Thirteenth Supplemental Indenture was authorized pursuant to resolution adopted by the Board of Governors of the University (the "Board of Governors"), on July 23, 2019 with the consent and advice of the Board of Trustees of the University (the "Board of Trustees") by resolution adopted on June 19, 2019 (collectively, the "Resolutions").

-The 2019 Series P Bonds will be issued pursuant to the Act.
-The 2019 Series P Bonds will be used to provide funds for, among other things, (i) the financing and/or refinancing of the construction of various capital projects approved by the Board of Governors of the University from time-to-time as described herein and (ii) the financing of certain administrative, legal, financing and incidental expenses relating to the issuance of the 2019 Series P Bonds, each as more fully set forth in this Offering Memorandum (the "2019 Series P Project").
+The 2020 Series Q Bonds will be issued pursuant to the Act.
+The 2020 Series Q Bonds will be used to provide funds for, among other things, (a) the current refunding of certain outstanding bonds of the University described herein and (b) the financing of certain administrative, legal, financing and incidental expenses relating to the issuance of the 2020 Series Q Bonds (the "2020 Series Q Refunding Project").
 See "PLAN OF FINANCE" herein.
-The information contained in this Offering Memorandum is furnished in connection with the initial sale of the 2019 Series P Bonds.
+The information contained in this Official Statement is furnished in connection with the initial sale of the 2020 Series Q Bonds.
 Capitalized terms not defined herein shall have the meanings ascribed to such terms in the Indenture.

-The 2019 Series P Bonds will be general obligations of the University, payable from the revenues and other legally available funds of the University.
+The 2020 Series Q Bonds will be general obligations of the University, payable from the revenues and other legally available funds of the University.

-As of June 30, 2019, the University had \$2.046 billion of unaudited outstanding indebtedness under various indentures, including the Indenture, which included \$175.711 million principal amount of Commercial Paper.
-See "PLAN OF FINANCE" and "APPENDIX A -

-INFORMATION CONCERNING RUTGERS, THE STATE UNIVERSITY - Outstanding Indebtedness of the University."
+As of June 30, 2019, the University had \$2.046 billion of outstanding indebtedness under various indentures, including the Indenture, which included \$175.711 million principal amount of Commercial Paper.
+See "PLAN OF FINANCE" and "APPENDIX A - INFORMATION CONCERNING RUTGERS, THE STATE UNIVERSITY - Outstanding Indebtedness of the University."

-THE 2019 SERIES P BONDS
+THE 2020 SERIES Q BONDS